Huskies are super sociable dogs and love to be part of a pack, but are huskies good with cats?

 High Prey Drive

-Independent and Stubborn
+Independent And Stubborn

 When huskies were used as hunting dogs, they often had to make quick, instinctual decisions to catch the prey.
-This meant that Huskies had to independently make choices without the help of their owner independently.
+This meant that huskies had to make choices without the help of their owner independently.

 Strong Bite Force